-Ohio judge to hear case in police killing of black man after three others recuse themselves
+Ohio judge assigned case in police killing of black man after three others recuse themselves

 After Shanahan recused herself, the case was assigned to Hamilton County Common Pleas Court Judge Tom Heekin.
 The judge, who represented one of DuBose's children as a court-appointed representative in a civil lawsuit, recused himself on Tuesday morning, said bailiff Mitch Gillen.

-The case was then briefly assigned to Judge Beth Myers, who also recused herself, citing an upcoming new post at the Ohio First District Court of Appeals.
+The case was then assigned to Judge Beth Myers, who also recused herself, citing an upcoming new post at the Ohio First District Court of Appeals.

 Tensing, 27, was fired from the University of Cincinnati Police Department after being indicted for murder and voluntary manslaughter in July 2015 in relation to the shooting.
 He pleaded not guilty and was released on $1 million bond.

-After the jury of six white men, four white women and two black women failed to reach a verdict on Nov.
+After the jury failed to reach a verdict on Nov.
 12, Hamilton County Prosecutor Joe Deters said he would retry Tensing.
 He also requested a change of venue for the second trial.

 During the July 2015 traffic stop, Tensing asked DuBose to remove his seat belt and tried to open the car door.
 DuBose did not comply and closed the door.
 The vehicle started rolling forward slowly as Tensing pulled his gun and fired once.